tagawa/asana-tweaks/README.md

 ## Credits

-Images, including this extension's logo, are from [iconmonstr](https://iconmonstr.com/) — a great source of many royalty-free icons.
+This extension's logo is from [iconmonstr](https://iconmonstr.com/) — a great source of many royalty-free icons.

 ## License